olavmoeller/OSU-Pitching-Graphics/Practice Comparison/README.md

 I'm still working on the angular plots, I'm not confident about the movement as of now, so the lines may become more curved based on my digging.

-Inspiration is linked, and criticism/questions are always welcome!
+Inspiration is linked in the notebook, and criticism/questions are always welcome!